test-results-reporter/testbeats-examples/java-testng/README.md

 - `api_key`: Your TestBeats API key (set via environment variable)
 - `targets`: Where to publish results (Slack, Teams, etc.)
 - `extensions`: Additional features like charts and CI info
-- `results`: Points to the generated JUnit XML files from Maven Surefire
+- `results`: Points to the JUnit XML reports in `junitreports/` directory (one file per test class)

+**Note:** Maven Surefire generates multiple report files:
+- `junitreports/*.xml` - JUnit XML reports (one per test class) - **Recommended for TestBeats**
+- `TEST-TestSuite.xml` - Aggregated Surefire report
+- `testng-results.xml` - TestNG native format

+The config uses `junitreports/*.xml` as these are proper JUnit XML format reports that TestBeats can process.
+If you prefer a single aggregated report, you can use `["target/surefire-reports/TEST-TestSuite.xml"]` instead.

 ### Running Tests